nicanor-jay/Court-Transcript/case_fetcher/README.md

 ### Missing XML Files

 Some entries in the Atom feed may not include a link to the Akoma Ntoso XML file.
-These cases are skipped and a message is printed:
+These cases are skipped and a message is logged:

 ```
 No XML for: No XML Case [2024] EWHC 50 (https://caselaw.nationalarchives.gov.uk/id/ewhc/2024/50)